 Andy is Head of Audiences and Partnerships at Nottingham Contemporary.
 He has been involved in developing opportunities for audience engagement in Nottingham for over a decade, including at Broadway Cinema and Art Centre, New College Nottingham and Spirit Nottingham.

-Ben is Associate Head of the School of Visual and Performing Arts at De Montfort University, and has taught in art schools and universities since 1998.
+Ben is Principal Lecturer in the Visual Arts Department at Nottingham Trent University.
+Previously Associate Head of the School of Visual and Performing Arts at De Montfort University, Ben has taught in art schools and universities since 1998.
 He is also an artist and studied sculpture at Chelsea School of Art and Design and the Royal College of Art, London.
 Ben was awarded the Jerwood Sculpture Prize in 2001, and has completed sited sculptural projects for clients including Arts Council Commissions North and the Jerwood Gallery, Hastings.

 Daniel Sean Kelly